edgedb/rfcs/text/1026-net-module.rst

 2. Implement fully type-checked URLs and standard library functions to assist in constructing correct URLs, and with quoting and concatenation.
+3. Allow retrying through configuration at request creation time.
-3. Integration with a future EdgeDB queuing module to gain a more sophisticated retry mechanism with backoff strategies.
+4. Integration with a future EdgeDB queuing module to gain a more sophisticated retry strategies, durability, and reliability.